`

 Minutemen fire at the Redcoats across Concord North Bridge ...at Minutemen, who fire back.

-Note that Monument Street and other streets in Concord Center will be closed to traffic early in the morning.
+Note that Monument Street and other streets in Concord Center will be closed to traffic.
 Plan your visit accordingly.
 The distance from Monument Square in Concord Center to the North Bridge is 7/10 of a mile (1.1 km), a 16-minute walk along Monument Street.

 The history: Returning from the weapons search at Colonel Barrett's farm, the Redcoats are confronted with a much superior force of Minutemen and colonial militia at the North Bridge.
 Battle commences, and ends in the first American victory of the Revolutionary War, what Emerson called "the shot heard round the world."
 Re-enactors recreate the dramatic events of the battle.